mjfb74/mjfb74/README.md

 Former PA with over 20 years of professional experience in a multinational company, my expertise spans across various fields such as taxes, logistics, customer service, HR, accounting, tech support and customs handling.

-Now, I am on an exciting journey to pivot my career into the tech industry.
+Now I am on an exciting journey to pivot my career into the tech industry.
 I started learning Python in November 2022.

 ## 🌱 I’m currently learning
 * Python